MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-data-xdf.md

 If your .xdf file is relatively small, you may want to set *outFilesBase = ""* so that a list of data frames is returned instead of having files created.
 You can also use **rxSplit** to split data frames (see the **rxSplit** help page for details).

+## Re-Block an .xdf File

+After a series of data import or row selection steps, you may find that you have an .xdf file with very uneven block sizes.
+This may make it difficult to efficiently perform computations by “chunk.”
+To find the sizes of the blocks in your .xdf file, use **rxGetInf** with the *getBlockSizes* argument set to TRUE.
+For example, let’s look at the block sizes for the sample CensusWorkers.xdf file:

+	#  Re-Blocking an .xdf File

+	fileName <- file.path(rxGetOption("sampleDataDir"), "CensusWorkers.xdf")
+	rxGetInfo(fileName, getBlockSizes = TRUE)

+The following information is provided:

+	File name: C:\Program Files\Microsoft\MRO-for-RRE\8.0\R-3.2.2\ library\RevoScaleR\SampleData\CensusWorkers.xdf
+	Number of observations: 351121
+	Number of variables: 6
+	Number of blocks: 6
+	Compression type: zlib
+	Rows per block: 95420 42503 1799 131234 34726 45439

+We see that, in fact, the number of rows per block varies from a low of 1799 to a high of 131,234.
+To create a new file with more even-sized blocks, use the *rowsPerRead* argument in **rxDataStep**:

+	newFile <- "censusWorkersEvenBlocks.xdf"
+	rxDataStep(inData = fileName, outFile = newFile, rowsPerRead = 60000)
+	rxGetInfo(newFile, getBlockSizes = TRUE)

+The new file has blocks sizes of 60,000 for all but the last slightly smaller block:

+	File name: C:\Users\...\censusWorkersEvenBlocks.xdf
+	Number of observations: 351121
+	Number of variables: 6
+	Number of blocks: 6
+	Compression type: zlib
+	Rows per block: 60000 60000 60000 60000 60000 51121

 ## Next steps

 XDF is optimized for distributed file storage and access in the Hadoop Distributed File System (HDFS).
 To learn more about using XDF in HDFS, see [Import and consume HDFS data files](scaler-data-hdfs.md).